 Imagine you are on a bus, you need to urinate, and the next stop is in 1 hour.
 What do you do?
 You lift and contract the pelvic floor muscles and direct your energy up so that you do not end up sitting in an embarrassing puddle.
 This upward action is engaging the mula bandha (though you will also be engaging some other muscles).

-When practiced along with asana it helps to prevent prana flowing out of the body downwards and can help to bring lightness and energy to the practice.
+When practiced along with asana it helps to prevent prana from flowing out of the body downwards and can help to bring lightness and energy to the practice.
+Both the arm balancing as well as leg balancing might automatically engage this bandha but consciously engaging it might bring better results and ease in doing the postures.

 Uddiyana bandha -Flying lock

-Uddiyana means flying up or soaring, but is sometimes just called the abdominal lock.
-This is the one we use to cough, sneeze, or even to laugh (again other muscles are used in these actions).
-Strengthening this centre of the body will improve your balance and control over your limbs.
+Uddiyana means flying up or soaring but is sometimes just called the abdominal lock.
+This is the one we use to cough, sneeze, or even during laughter (again other muscles are used in these actions).
+Strengthening this center of the body will improve your balance and control over your limbs.

 It is done by pulling the lower abdomen (below the navel) inwards and upwards towards the spine.
-Try standing with your heels, shoulders and buttocks on the wall, and try to draw your lower back towards the wall.
-You can also try this lying down on your back and clearing the gap between your lower back and the floor by drawing the lower abdomen in.
+To learn this movement try standing with your heels, shoulders, and buttocks on the wall, and try to draw your lower back towards the wall.
+You can also try this by lying down on your back and clearing the gap between your lower back and the floor by drawing the lower abdomen in.

-Giving you the coordination necessary to jump forward and backward in the vinyasas from ashtanga vinyasa yoga, as well as power in martial arts.
+This bandha gives you the coordination necessary to jump forward and backward in the vinyasas from ashtanga vinyasa yoga, as well as power in martial arts.
+The postures which work on the core engage the uddiyana bandha.

 Uddiyana Bandha Kriya

-Sometimes the kriya is confused with the bandha that is used in Ashtanga vinyasa yoga, When done as a kriya we need to exhale completely, hold the breath, expand the chest and pull the abdomen in towards the spine (like a vacuum).
+Sometimes the kriya is confused with the bandha that is used in Ashtanga vinyasa yoga, When done as a kriya we need to exhale completely, hold our breath, expand the chest and pull the abdomen in towards the spine (like a vacuum).
 You can then move on to practices like nauli.
 The bandha is less intense and can be maintained while breathing.
+Check out more details about these practices, Uddiyan bandha kriya, Nauli

 Jalandhara bandha- Throat Lock

-Jala means a web or trap and dhar means holding .
-So this is the bandha that helps us to trap and hold the prana inside (and prevent it flowing out upwards).
-The strong stimulus on the throat helps to balance thyroid function, but in asana practice its mostly used to try to circulate prana throughout the body.
+Jala means a web or trap and dhar means holding.
+So this is the bandha that helps us to trap and hold the prana inside (and prevent it from flowing out upwards).
+The strong stimulus on the throat helps to balance thyroid function, but in asana practice, it’s mostly used to try to circulate prana throughout the body.

-It is done by lengthening the spine, and dropping the chin down to space directly between the clavicles (collar bones).
+It is done by lengthening the spine and dropping the chin down to space directly between the clavicles (collar bones).
 It can be done to hold breath (with the windpipe and esophagus firmly closed) during pranayama or also during a yoga asana practice.
 When done with yoga asana you keep the breath flowing slowly and with control (it’s a slightly less intense version of the lock).
+Postures in which the chin touches the chest strengthen and apply the jalandhara bandha.

 When all three bandhas are done together then it is called maha bandha.
 Maha translates to great or highest.
 This bandha is performed during breath retention.
 It concentrates the pranas internally and increases the level of energy during periods of inner awareness.

-When performing maha bandha work from the top down, starting with jalandhara then uddiyana and finally mula bandha, and release in the opposite order, only inhaling when the head is fully upright and your spine is completely straight.
+When performing maha bandha work from the top down, starting with jalandhara then uddiyana, and finally mula bandha, and release in the opposite order, only inhaling when the head is fully upright and your spine is completely straight.
+This bandha is mostly used during pranayama practice while doing kumbhaka (breath retention).